 , you've got Homing Lasers

 - Spells home in in the video game Harry Potter and the Chamber of Secrets.
 There's nothing particularly weird about that (after all, a wizard really did do it), but it's made quite clear in the original books that spells travel in a straight line.

 - To further confuse the issue, spells do not home in the Duels.

 - Machinegun bullet streams and lasers in many Gundam games tend to do this as well, but most players don't seem to mind.

-- In particular, the Gundam Vs Series grants better homing abilities to attacks when executed at closer ranges.
-A couple of the games have a Good Bad Bug wherein one can trick the game into giving the improved homing at any range, giving the player quite literally inhuman accuracy.
+- In particular, the Gundam Vs Series grants improved tracking to attacks when executed at closer ranges.
+A couple of the games have a Good Bad Bug where, by quickly changing between a close and a distant target while firing, one can trick the game into giving the improved tracking to a long-range attack, giving the weapon literally impossible homing capabilities.

 - Red Dead Redemption allows the player to lock onto targets via Bullet Time, even with thrown weapons.
 This leads to the often hilarious sight of throwing daggers and sticks of dynamite chasing flying birds like heat-seeking missiles.

 - In Divinity 2 Ego Draconis, bow arrows have a curious tendency to swerve towards you even if you've gotten out of the way, and poisoned arrows are even worse; whereas most magical attacks (which could be justified to home in on you) travel in straight lines and can be sidestepped.
 In the Orobas Fjords the goblins fire catapults with literal Homing Boulders (they will swerve and seek you out unless you're constantly moving) while Damien's magical ballista towers (which shoot green bolts of energy) shoot in straight, easily dodged lines.